MAPF-Competition/web_resource/Competition Setup.md

 - Once open, a task cannot be re-assigned.
 - When a task is completed, more tasks are **revealed**.

 The **objective** is to complete as many tasks as possible over a given simulation period.
-Effective task assignment and path planning are crucial for achieving strong performance.
+Effective task assignment, path planning, and execution are crucial for achieving strong performance.

 <div style="background-color:#EBEBEB; padding: 15px; border-radius: 5px;">